gill6151/mercury/README.md

 # Mercury

-Simple & Customisable RSS Parser for IRC.
+Simple & Customisable RSS Client for IRC.

 This bot is not completed, expect bugs/crashes/errors.
 Use in production is disadvised at this stage.